 - Perform monthly Inter-Scorer Reliability scoring and complete 10 CECs/year to maintain American Academy of Sleep Medicine accreditation standards.

 GCI is an Equal Opportunity Employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, sexual orientation, disability, or national origin.
+All qualified applicants will receive consideration for employment without regards to race, color, religion, sexual orientation, gender identity, disability, or national origin.
 GCI gives preferential treatment to veterans.